Ikinari Dango with Kids in Kumamoto: A Family Guide to the Sweet Potato Dumpling (2026)

 • Texture: chewy outside (dough), soft sweet potato, smooth bean paste

-• Flavor: gently sweet — milder than Western desserts
+• Flavor: gently sweet — milder than most Western desserts

-• Allergens: wheat (dough); some shops offer gluten-free rice-flour version
+• Allergens: wheat (dough); some shops offer a gluten-free rice-flour version

-• Calories: ~200 kcal per piece — one is enough for a kid snack
+• Calories: ~200 kcal per piece — one is plenty for a kid snack

 Where to try ikinari dango with kids in Kumamoto